Irish Setter: Uses

 The Irish Setter was bred for hunting, specifically for setting or locating and pointing upland gamebirds.
 They are a tireless, wide-ranging hunter, and well-suited to fields and wet or dry moorland terrain.
 Using their excellent sense of smell to locate the mark (or bird), the Irish Setter will then hold a pointing position, indicating the direction in which the bird lies hidden.

 The Irish Setter was brought to the United States in the early 19th century.

 In 1874, the American Field put together the Field Dog Stud Book and registry of dogs in the United States was born.
 This Field Dog Stud Book is the oldest pure-bred registry in the United States.
 At that time, dogs could be registered even when bred from sires and dams of different breeds.
 At about this time, the Llewellin Setter was bred using blood lines from the Lavarack breeding of English Setter and, among other breeds, bloodlines from native Irish Setters.
 Around the same time, the red Irish Setter became a favourite in the dog show ring.

-Not all Irish Setters of the late 19th century were red, the American Kennel Club registered Irish Setters in a myriad of colours.
+Not all Irish Setters of the late 19th century were red, the American Kennel Club registered Irish Setters in myriad colours.
 Frank Forester, a 19th-century sports writer, described the Irish Setter as follows: "The points of the Irish Setter are more bony, angular, and wiry frame, a longer head, a less silky and straighter coat that those of the English.
 His colour ought to be a deep orange-red and white, a common mark is a stripe of white between the eyes and a white ring around the neck, white stockings, and a white tage to the tail."